Raizo16/Face-Mask-Detection/Z - COMPANY ORGANIZATION.md

 **MUHAMMAD ANASS BIN SULAIMAN**

 Responsiblity:
-1. Make decision on the car plate recognition technology needed
+1. Choose the necessary vehicle plate recognition technology.
-2. Create the policy for the company to unsure a safe and secure development and production environment
+2. Communicate with all levels to ensure that the ideas and project can be fulfilled.
-3. Communicate with all levels to make sure the ideas and project are able to be delivered
+3. Develop the strategy for the organisation to provide a safe and secure development and production environment.
-4. Manage the technical staff available in the company and seprate the task based on their expertise
+4. Manage the technical team that the organisation has on hand and divide the tasks according to their areas of competence.

 <br>